 LAKE TAHOE – 6625′ elevation above sea level

 Equally as relevant, our wide range of Tahoe maps listed below are current, full color publications – covering wildlife to wildflowers, forest back roads to 4WD routes, horseback trailheads to hiking trails, mountain peaks to meadows, creeks to waterfalls, trail camps to campgrounds, and of course cross country skiing to backcountry ski tours.

 NatGeo Wilderness Maps

 Lake Tahoe Basin & Vicinity

 USGS Map California: Lake Tahoe Basin Map; Sierra Nevada Mountains, Lake Tahoe, Desolation Wilderness, Granite Chief, Fallen Leaf Lake.
 Tahoe Recreation, Camping Map.
 USDA NFS Recreation Area.
-All forest lands, trails & roads surrounding Lake Tahoe; 10 miles all the way around lake.
+Certainly all forest lands, trails and roads surrounding Lake Tahoe; 10 miles all the way around lake.
 Printed on waterproof plastic.
-Published 2010.
+Pictured published 2010.
 ISBN# 9781593514808.
-Older version printed on paper in 1998.
+Purple cover = older version printed on paper in 1998.